magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

    If the test fails again, submit a support ticket or contact your Technical Account Manager.
 For Pro projects, include the URLs for your Production and Staging sites.
 For Starter projects, include the URLs for your `Master` and Staging site.

 {: .bs-callout-info}
-If you need to change the Fastly API token credential for a Staging or Production environment, see [Change Fastly credentials](https://support.magento.com/hc/en-us/articles/360006935271-Change-account-owner-access-credentials-via-API-tokens-for-Fastly-on-Cloud) in the Magento Support Knowledgebase.
+If you need to change the Fastly API token credential for a Staging or Production environment, see [Change Fastly credentials]({{ page.baseurl}}/cloud/cdn/cloud-fastly.html#change-your-fastly-api-token).

 ### Upload VCL to Fastly {#upload-vcl-snippets}